-A few years ago, Liz Childress Burneson ’12 was fresh out of Lynchburg College and living in Richmond.
+A few years ago, Liz Childress Burneson ’12 was fresh out of University of Lynchburg and living in Richmond.
 She had a new job in a new, big city.
 It was totally different from college life, where Burneson said she was “supported and involved in so many things,” including Westover Honors and volunteering with the local Big Brothers Big Sisters group.

 To fill the void she was feeling, Burneson got involved in her new community.
 “I really started volunteering in earnest right after I left LC,” she said, adding that volunteering “really was the key to everything that’s happened to me since I left college.”